AngelaZhao06/CS30-Major-Project/proposal.md

 - Player character that can be controlled using arrow keys.
 - Player Lives
 - Should be able to detect if player character is hit by enemy bullets
-- Player Bullets
+- Player can fire Bullets to kill enemy
 - Keep track of player points
-- Enemies
+- at least 3 levels and a boss level
+- Progression of difficulty in levels
+- Main Enemey for each level
 - Enemy Bullets & abilites
 - bullets should be able to target player character
-- Different Levels
-- Progression of difficulty in levels
-- Boss Enemy
-- Boss level

 ## Nice to have list